Atypos.family

 • Noise-canceling headphones available in the backpack

-• A regulation corner with cushion and dim lighting (a regulation space, not a punishment space)
+• A regulation corner with cushion and dim lighting

-• Permission to move (standing, pacing behind the desk) during long explanations
+• Permission to move during long explanations

 • Adapted assessments (oral, with extra time, with breaks)